mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 To get a better understanding of this topic use the following resources.

+- Rachel Andrew's Smashing Magazine article [How To Learn CSS](https://www.smashingmagazine.com/2019/01/how-to-learn-css/) covers briefly many of the concepts we will be covering.

 - LinkedIn Learning Video: [CSS Specifications and the W3C](https://www.linkedin.com/learning/css-essential-training-3/css-specifications-and-the-w3c?u=36102708)

 - LinkedIn Learning Video: [CSS Syntax and terminology](https://www.linkedin.com/learning/css-essential-training-3/css-syntax-and-terminology?u=36102708)